A FULL Tour of Downtown Medford Oregon

 Along the way, we cross McAndrews Street, a busy one-way street that heads toward West Medford.
 Turning right on McAndrews takes you toward the new Rogue X Convention Center, located off Rossanley Road near Sage Road.
 This convention center is a huge and impressive venue that has become a significant asset for Medford, hosting events and gatherings that bring people together from around the region.

-The Heart of Downtown: Development and Landmarks
+The Heart of Downtown Medford OR: Development and Landmarks

 Dining and Shopping in Downtown

-Riverside Avenue and Main Street: Exploring Both Sides of Downtown
+Riverside Avenue and Main Street: Exploring Both Sides of Downtown Medford OR

 Riverside Avenue is a one-way street that runs opposite to Central Avenue.
 Traveling along Riverside gives you a different perspective of downtown, with a blend of shops, restaurants, and residential buildings.
 Taking a right on 12th Street from Riverside leads you under I-5 to an area near Hawthorne Park, a large city park with recreational facilities.
 Despite its proximity, this side of town feels distinct from downtown, offering a quieter neighborhood vibe.